AhmedAl-Doori/Engineering4_Notebook/README.md

 Beginning of the year assignments.
 I worked on them as an introduction to python.
 The programs get more and more advanced...
 #### Calculator
 A simple 4-operation quick :zap: calculator.
 Click to access more information on [calculator](https://github.com/AhmedAl-Doori/Engineering4_Notebook/wiki/Calculator) page in the local WIKI.

-Second is a Quadratic Equations Solver.
-Very useful by providing the number of solutions.
-TWO, ONE, OR NO REAL SOLUTIONS.
+#### Quadratic Solver
+A very useful program that provides the solution to quadratic equations.
+[Click Here](https://github.com/AhmedAl-Doori/Engineering4_Notebook/wiki/Quadratic-Solver)